shiro47/tournament_website_backend/README.md

 - **User Authentication:** Secure user authentication for tournament organizers and participants.
 - **API Documentation:** Detailed API documentation for easy integration with the frontend.

+## Database
+This project uses PostgreSQL as the database.

 ## Getting Started

 ### Prerequisites